 The Chenoa Fund

 This national program, right for creditworthy, low- and moderate-income buyers, offers 3.5% of the purchase price to cover the down payment.
-You are eligible with a credit score of 620 or higher and 45% or less debt-to-income ratio (DTI).
+You are eligible with a credit score of 600 or higher.

 State, county, and city programs